AustralianSynchrotron/sinspect/README.rst

 Version History
 ---------------
-0.2 This version
+0.2rc2  This version
-    Validation testing version in preparation for public release 0.2rc1 Tagged version for evaluation by local users 0.1 Initial tagged release for evaluation by beamline scientists
+        Tagged version for evaluation by local users 0.2rc1  Tagged version for evaluation by local users 0.1     Initial tagged release for evaluation by beamline scientists